Guhan11/Artist-Website/README.md

 ## Under Processing <br>
-The website was developed for the passinate artist
+This website was developed for the passinate artist